Karelian Birch (Fabergé egg): Authenticity

 In November 2002, it was announced that the 1917 Karelian Birch Easter Egg by Fabergé had been purchased by the privately owned Russian National Museum in Moscow (a group of Russian collectors), which has no premises.
 Alexander Ivanov, the director of the Museum, declined to name the Egg's previous owner, who he said lived in London and descended from a family of Russian emigres, saying only that the Egg cost the museum "millions of dollars".

-For several years now, this questioned Egg has been on display at Ivanov's so-called Fabergé Museum in Baden-Baden, which houses his Fabergé/Fauxbergé collection.
+For several years now, this questioned Egg has been on display at Ivanov's Fabergé Museum in Baden-Baden, which houses his Fabergé/Fauxbergé collection.
 The complete purchase, consisted of the egg itself, the case, the wind-up key for the surprise (a mechanical miniature elephant), Fabergé's "original" invoice to Nicholas II, and a letter from Fabergé to Alexander Kerensky complaining about not being paid and asking that the egg be delivered.
 The surprise itself was not in the collector's possession.

-In an article published in 2005 in The Art Newspaper, experts were not convinced about the authenticity of this and another "Imperial" Easter egg (Constellation Egg) owned by Ivanov.
+In an article published in 2005 in The Art Newspaper, experts discussed controversy on the authenticity of this and another "Imperial" Easter egg (Constellation Egg) owned by Ivanov, with experts attesting the authenticity of the Karelian Birch egg in his collection.

 Likewise, this egg was included in the catalogue (although not exhibited) of a controversial exhibition held in the Hermitage Museum titled "Fabergé: Jeweller to the Imperial Court" (25 November 2020 – 14 March 2021), along with five other eggs from Ivanov's museum in Baden-Baden, all of which were identified as Fauxbergé by experts.